Down with the Hierarchy: The 'H' in HNSW Stands for "Hubs": The Hub Highway Hypothesis

 This measure characterizes the asymmetry of the $k$-occurrence distribution $N_k$, and it is the metric most often used to estimate the presence of hubs.
-Thus, in our experiments we use $S_{N_{k}}$ to quantify the presence of hubness in a particular dataset.
-The more skewed the distribution of $N_k$, the more dataset $\mathcal{D}$ tends to have clusters of vectors (hubs) that keep regularly occurring in the $k$-NN sets of other vectors.
+The more skewed the distribution of $N_k$, the greater the chance that a small number of vectors (hubs) will occur in the $k$-NN sets of other vectors.

-\textbf{Synthetic and ANN Benchmark Datasets}: To illustrate evidence for the hub-highway hypothesis, we experiment with both real and synthetic datasets as shown in Table~\ref{tab:datasets}.
-In addition to a subset of ANN datasets, we generate synthetic datasets by drawing vectors from the standard normal distribution.
-The choice of the normal distribution is important because, as \cite{Low2013TheHP} observe, data sampled from the normal distribution exhibit a stronger hubness phenomenon due to strong density gradient than other distributions, such as sampling uniformly from a $d$-dimensional hypercube.
-Furthermore, since the hubness phenomenon is accentuated in high-dimensional spaces, we generate random data with increasing dimensionality which allows us to study the effect of these intrinsic highway structures that form as $d$ increases.
+\textbf{Synthetic and ANN Benchmark Datasets}: We use real and synthetic datasets as shown in Table~\ref{tab:hug-highway-exps-datasets} to study the Hub-Highway Hypothesis.
+In addition to a subset of ANN Benchmark datasets, we generate synthetic datasets by drawing vectors from the standard normal distribution.